CanarysPlayground/Copilot-bootcamp-labs-draft/labs/5-neovim.md

 ## Prerequisites

 1. To use GitHub Copilot you must have an active GitHub Copilot subscription
-2. Neovim IDE must be installed on a developer's machine
+2. Neovim IDE must be installed on a developer's machine.
+3. To use GitHub Copilot in Neovim you must have Neovim version 0.6 or above and Node.js version 17 or below installed

 ## Download & install